ChandreshThakur/Chatbot/README.md

-install anaconda
+install anaconda \n
-create a new folder named chatbot inside the folder open anaconda prompt(You can do this with help of google )
+create a new folder named chatbot \n inside the folder open anaconda prompt(You can do this with help of google ) \n

 type following command in order

-conda create --name rasa
+conda create --name rasa \n
 conda activate rasa
 conda install tensorflow
 pip install rasa